 If a business does not qualify for experience rating, a factor of 1.0 is used in the premium calculation.

-The Special Fund Assessment is imposed by the Commonwealth of Kentucky to fund and pre-fund the liabilities of the Special Fund and help finance the state workers’ compensation program (including the Kentucky Department of Workers’ Claims and portions of the Kentucky Department of Labor).
+The Special Fund Assessment is a surcharge imposed by the Commonwealth of Kentucky per Kentucky Revised Statute 342.122 on workers’ compensation insurance premiums to fund and pre-fund the workers’ compensation benefit liabilities of the Special Fund and help finance the state workers’ compensation program.
+The full amount of the assessment collected by KEMI is transferred to the Kentucky Workers’ Compensation Funding Commission.

 The KEMI workers’ compensation policy provides coverage for Kentucky benefits as provided by the extraterritorial provisions of the Kentucky Workers’ Compensation Act, KRS 342.670.